ghabxph/mDAOnmH/src/unsecure/README.md

 ```

 **Why it is a problem?**
 The variables are fresh from user  input  (`$_GET` / `$_POST`).
-The variables must be at least sql-escaped,
+The  variables  must  be  at  least
-or the simplest solution is to make use of prepared statements.
+sql-escaped, or the simplest solution is to make use of prepared statements.

+**Notes:**
+The `index.php` returns an error when we put a double quote.
+It gives a signal for hackers to do SQL
+injection.
+The `create-news.php` does not return an error when we put double quote.
+This is a  blind
+sql injection and it can be tricky for hackers.
+We know that there's blind sql injection because  we
+got access to the source code.

 ### 2. Unrestricted file upload vulnerability